Matteoleme/Data_Management_24-25_Project/README.md

 ## Comparison between NoSQL tool and a relational DBMS
 In this project, I aim to compare NoSQL and SQL systems to highlight the advantages and disadvantages of each technology.
 By carrying out this work, I expect to gain a clearer understanding of what they are, when to use them, and especially how to apply these two types of systems effectively.

+The analysis is based on executing the same queries on both systems and comparing their execution times.
+In addition, the project explores the potential of NoSQL systems by denormalizing the dataset and storing the data in a different way, to evaluate whether this approach leads to improvements in terms of efficiency.

 ### SQL vs NoSQL
 For decades, SQL databases have been the standard for storing data.
 They organize information in a structured way, with a simple data model, efficient concurrency management, and a standardized query language.
 SQL databases are based on the relational model: data is stored in tables and connected through relations.